NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - TDOWN flag not lingering after attacks end (prevents issues where characters could be thrown out of blockstun in some situations after tdown becomes active)
 - Throwbreak window changed globally to 6 frames
 - Throwbreak window normalized between p1 and p2.
 Both have 6 frames to break (in vanilla player 1 had 1 less frame than player 2).
+- Runstop (the action where your character ends their run cycle, that could only be acted out of with attacks or jumps) is functionally gone!
+This allows you to run and stop on a dime, run and walk either direction, run into backdash, run into normal sidestep instead of runstep, and run into turnaround when you’re backturned!

 Note: 3-Man Cell is currently non-functional.